Superfly101/Finelines/README.md

 ### Prerequisites

-In order to run this project you need following:
+In order to run this project you need the following:

 - [Node.js](https://nodejs.org/)
 - [PNPM](https://pnpm.io/)